afterxleep/TechFlowConnectedDevices/README.md

-# swiftSocketGyro
+# TechFlow - Connected Devices
-A quick example to learn how to use the deviceMotion hardware on iOS, and transmit its data in real time over the internet via websockets.
+A quick example to learn how to use the deviceMotion hardware on iOS, and transmit its data in real time over the internet via websockets to a reactJS Client

 ## Dependencies
 This project requires the following dependencies.